cantinasec/dv-files/sky-op-bridges/README.md

 2. `wards[0x10e6593cdda8c58a1d0f14c5164b376352a55f2f] = true` - Matches `l2GovRelay` for Optimism, verified as being the `l2GovernanceRelay` value on the Optimism Gov Relay (`0x09B354CDA89203BB7B3131CC728dFa06ab09Ae2F`) on L1 which can be retrieved from [chainlog.sky.money](https://chainlog.sky.money/api/mainnet/active.json)
 3. `totalSupply = 0`

-# Verifying the DV-files yourself
+# Validating the DV-files using DV tool

-### Validation commands
+Anyone can perform the validation themselves using the `.dvf` files in this repository.

+## Clone projects

-Check out the git repositories at the mentioned commits:
+The projects with the contracts are installed as submodules at the mentioned commits:

 ```bash
 git submodule init .